Work and study

 The key measures that we have adopted are as follows:

-- We are asking our students not to come to the University if they do not have on-campus classes and have not booked a study space.
+- Students should only to come to the University if you have face-to-face classes or have booked a study space.

 - Follow our updates page and the websites listed below for the latest information.